cruise-automation/webviz/packages/webviz-core/src/panels/NodePlayground/index.help.md

 If you drag in a bag, you should now be able to subscribe to the “/webviz_node/echo” topic in the Raw Messages panel.

-But let’s say you wanted to render some markers in the 3D panel.
+But let’s say you want to render some markers in the 3D panel.
 When you create a new node, you’ll be presented with some boilerplate:

 ```typescript
 import { Message } from "ros";